hungptit/tools/docs/source2tests.md

 * **Scalability:** Have **a similar results** as running all tests with much lower runtime complexity i.e much a smaller set of tests.

 ---
-# What do we currently do?
+# What do we currently do int the submit_files script?

 --
 ``` shell